I Was Gonna Cancel: Reception

 Critical reaction towards the video has been mixed.
 Michael Wass from website Idolator wrote: "Kylie Minogue has delivered some of the most memorable and innovative videos in the history of popular music but "I Was Gonna Cancel" is not one of them."
 Mandi Salerno from PopCrush called the video concept "simple" and that even though the song was no "Sexercize", it was very interesting and thoughtful, referring to the concept as "funky."
 However, Daniel Welsh from The Huffington Post was less positive, believing that although the song was appealing, he felt Minogue didn't stand out from the crowd "literally."

 Live performances

 In April 2014, Minogue performed "I Was Gonna Cancel" at the Logie Awards of 2014.
 In May 2014, she performed the song on The Voice of Italy, Alan Carr: Chatty Man and in Cannes for Le Grand Journal (Canal+).
 Minogue also performed the single on The Voice: la plus belle voix along with "Into the Blue", "All the Lovers" and "Can't Get You Out of My Head" with the finalists in April 2014.
+Unfortunately, the song was not included in the set list for the Kiss Me Once Tour, despite being released as a single.